What Is an ADHD Coach?

 Doing homework is critical to making progress.
 “Coaching is a partnership, but the client is in charge,” says Novotni.
 “Coaches are not there to nag.
 We’re there for support, to ask questions that get people thinking about whether certain strategies work.”
 If they don’t work, it’s the coach’s job to suggest others.

 Clients should be clear about the kind of support they want — having the coach call or e-mail them between sessions to troubleshoot, or to reserve discussion of problems for the next session.

 A coach should cheer your successes and tweak those strategies that didn’t work.
 “Sometimes the same goals will remain on the to-do list for weeks,” says Wright.
 “In such cases, the coach might say, ‘Why isn’t this one moving?
 Is it not that important to you?
 What’s getting in the way?’
 The coach monitors your progress and fine-tunes strategies until you get results.”
-If you feel that the strategies she’s suggesting aren’t working, ask her to come up with new ones.
+If you feel that the strategies they are suggesting aren’t working, ask them to come up with new ones.

 Making Progress — Or Not

 You should see small improvements — whether in controlling clutter on your desk or your child’s finishing his homework in a tough subject a little quicker — after the first session.

 Improvement should continue during the first month, but clients’ interest and resolve often lag around the fifth week.
 “This is a pattern that many clients experience,” says Wright.
 “Change doesn’t seem as exciting after the first month.
 I warn my clients that this will happen, and that this doesn’t mean they’re not succeeding.”